5 Best Bell Pepper Substitutes (Updated 2023)

 Yet another ideal substitute for bell peppers is cubanelles.
 Longer and thinner with a beautiful yellow-green hue, these peppers also have sturdy walls and a huge cavity.

 Plus, when it comes to frying, cubanelles make for the perfect substitute, as they won’t easily disintegrate.
 And they impart smokiness and a robust flavor while cooking fast.

 Also known as an Italian pepper, these bear a slightly sweet yet mildly spicy taste, without the earthiness or grassy flavor that a green bell pepper has.

 Apart from frying, this is an excellent addition to and replacement for pizza toppings, salads, and even casseroles.

 If you like more heat without being too overwhelming, jalapenos are a good bet.
-These provide medium heat, ranging to hot with its seeds intact, so remember to remove the seeds to temper the heat a bit.
+These provide medium heat, ranging to hot with their seeds intact, so remember to remove the seeds to temper the heat a bit.

 These are an excellent substitute for bell peppers as they pack on the earthy, grassy flavor that green bell peppers have.
 They also lack sweetness, truly ideal for savory meals and dishes.

 While you can eat them raw, their sturdy and thick walls also allow them to be used for stuffed delights such as cheese, meat, and the like.

 However, they can also be pickled or roasted to bring out their smoky flavor.